Minituff/nautical-backup/docs/developers/docs.md

     1. Notice the `(.env)` in the terminal.

-        This is how you know you have activated the virtual enviornment.
+        This is how you know you have activated the virtual environment.

     !!! tip "About virtual environments"